github/licensed/README.md

 ### Available dependency sources

 Licensed can enumerate dependency for many languages, package managers, and frameworks.
 See the [sources documentation](./docs/sources) for the list of currently available sources.
 Sources can be explicitly enabled and disabled as a [configuration option](./docs/configuration/dependency_source_enumerators.md.md).

-### Automation

-#### Bundler

-The [bundler-licensed plugin](https://github.com/sergey-alekseev/bundler-licensed) runs `licensed cache` automatically when using `bundler`.
-See the linked repo for usage and details.

-#### GitHub Actions

-The [licensed-ci](https://github.com/marketplace/actions/licensed-ci) GitHub Action runs `licensed` as part of an opinionated CI workflow and can be configured to run on any GitHub Action event.
-See the linked actions for usage and details.

-The [setup-licensed](https://github.com/marketplace/actions/setup-github-licensed) GitHub Action installs `licensed` to the workflow environment.
-See the linked actions for usage and details.

 ## Development